 - a.
-Students in Special Education will follow the BISD grading/retention procedures.
-Any necessary deviations will be determined by the ARD committee and will be documented in the student's Individual Education Plan (IEP).
+Students receiving Special Education Services will follow the BISD grading/retention procedures.
+Any necessary deviations will be presented to the ARD committee and will be documented in the student's Individual Education Plan (IEP).
 The student's Individual Education Plan may include accommodations/modifications that enable the student to successfully meet the district's grading/retention procedures.
 All students in Special Education will receive a standardized district report card.
 Grades must be entered into the Online Grading System (Teacher Access Center TAC.)
-Numerical grades will be used for all students who are enrolled in grades 1st through 12th. - Instructional accommodations/modifications for students in Special Education must be followed as determined by an ARD Committee.
-If a student's grade is derived without following the required accommodations/modification outlined in his/her IEP,

-- the grade is invalid and a new grade must be determined after accommodations/ modifications are in place.
+Numerical grades will be used for all students who are enrolled in grades 1st through 12th. - b.
+Instructional accommodations/modifications for students in Special Education must be followed as determined by an ARD Committee.
+If a student's grade is derived without following the required accommodations/modification outlined in his/her IEP, the grade is invalid and a new grade must be determined after accommodations/ modifications are in place.
 Implementation of accommodations/modifications is the responsibility of the General Education teacher and/or Special Education teacher.
 Campus administrators and Special Education Supervisors shall monitor the implementation of the accommodations/modifications. - c.
 Students in Special Education must receive an IEP Progress Report every six weeks or marking period reporting on academics, behavior, and/or instructional/related services as determined by student's goals and objectives. - d.
-All students, receiving special education services regardless of their instructional placement, must have a schedule in eSchool Plus that is aligned to the schedule in general education.
+All students, receiving special education services, regardless of their instructional placement, must have a schedule in eSchool Plus that is aligned to the schedule in general education.
 The eSchool Plus schedule must match the Schedule of Services in the student's IEP.
-It is the expectation that all students will be provided instruction on grade level TEKS regardless of their instructional setting. - e.
-The Admission, Review and Dismissal Committee (ARDC) determine, on an individual basis, the need for instructional accommodations/modifications.
+It is the expectation that all students will be provided instruction on grade level TEKS, regardless of their instructional setting.

+- e.
+The Admission, Review and Dismissal Committee (ARDC) determines, on an individual basis, the need for instructional accommodations/modifications.
 The accommodations/modifications apply to daily work assignments, homework, and grading techniques.
 Accommodations/modifications do not apply to the calculation of the final grade. - f.
-For a student who is receiving special education services and who is not earning passing grades, the failure should be addressed by special education/general education teacher(s).
+For a student who is receiving special education services and who is not earning passing grades, the failure should be addressed and documented by special education/general education teacher(s).
 This failure should be addressed a minimum of every six weeks. - g.
 Lesson Plans should reflect accommodations/modifications as implemented for students with an Individualized Education Program (IEP)/504 Plan.
 Documentation in lesson plan books should be in accordance with FERPA requirements in which no clearly identifiable student identity is documented. - h.
 The Section 504 Committee determines, on an individual basis, the need for instructional accommodations.
 Section 504/Dyslexia guidelines for accommodations will be followed.
-Monitoring of these guidelines is the responsibility of the regular education teacher, dyslexia teacher (if applicable, campus administrators, and

-Campus Section 504 Coordinators.)
-If a student's grade is derived without following the required accommodations outlined in his/her Individual Accommodation Plan (IAP), the grade is invalid and a new grade must be determined after accommodations are implemented.
+Monitoring of these guidelines is the responsibility of the regular education teacher, dyslexia teacher (if applicable), campus administrators, and Campus Section 504 Coordinators.)
+If a student's grade is derived without following the required accommodations outlined in his/her Individual Accommodation Plan (IAP), the grade is invalid and a new grade must be determined after accommodations are implemented. - i.
+Students in Section 504 will follow the BISD grading/retention procedures.
+Any necessary accommodations will be determined by the Section 504 committee and will be documented in the Student Services Plan.
+The Student Services Plan my include accomodations that enable the student to successfully meet the district's grading procedures.
+All students in Section 504 will receive a standardized district report csard.
+In measuring the the academic or profeciency of a student with disabilities identified under Section 504, the student's potential for achievement or proficiency in the area must be considered by the Section 504 committee.